Thermal energy storage: Molten salt technology

 The sensible heat of molten salt is also used for storing solar energy at a high temperature, termed molten-salt technology or molten salt energy storage (MSES).
 Molten salts can be employed as a thermal energy storage method to retain thermal energy.
 Presently, this is a commercially used technology to store the heat collected by concentrated solar power (e.g., from a solar power tower or solar trough).
 The heat can later be converted into superheated steam to power conventional steam turbines and generate electricity at a later time.
 It was demonstrated in the Solar Two project from 1995 to 1999.
 Estimates in 2006 predicted an annual efficiency of 99%, a reference to the energy retained by storing heat before turning it into electricity, versus converting heat directly into electricity.
 Various eutectic mixtures of different salts are used (e.g., sodium nitrate, potassium nitrate and calcium nitrate).
 Experience with such systems exists in non-solar applications in the chemical and metals industries as a heat-transport fluid.

 The salt melts at 131 °C. It is kept liquid at 288 °C in an insulated "cold" storage tank.
 The liquid salt is pumped through panels in a solar collector where the focused sun heats it to 566 °C. It is then sent to a hot storage tank.
 With proper insulation of the tank the thermal energy can be usefully stored for up to a week.
 When electricity is needed, the hot molten salt is pumped to a conventional steam-generator to produce superheated steam for driving a conventional turbine/generator set as used in a coal, oil, or nuclear power plant.
 A 100-megawatt turbine would need a tank of about 9.1 m tall and 24 m in diameter to drive it for four hours by this design.A single tank with a divider plate to separate cold and hot molten salt is under development.
-It is more economical by achieving 100% more heat storage per unit volume over the dual tanks system as the molten-salt storage tank is costly due to its complicated construction. phase-change material (PCMs) are also used in molten-salt energy storage, while research on obtaining shape-stabilized PCMs using high porosity matrices is ongoing.
+It is more economical by achieving 100% more heat storage per unit volume over the dual tanks system as the molten-salt storage tank is costly due to its complicated construction.
+Phase-change materials (PCMs) are also used in molten-salt energy storage, while research on obtaining shape-stabilized PCMs using high porosity matrices is ongoing.

 Most solar thermal power plants use this thermal energy storage concept.
 The Solana Generating Station in the U.S. can store 6 hours worth of generating capacity in molten salt.
 During the summer of 2013 the Gemasolar Thermosolar solar power-tower/molten-salt plant in Spain achieved a first by continuously producing electricity 24 hours per day for 36 days.
 The Cerro Dominador Solar Thermal Plant, inaugurated in June 2021, has 17.5 hours of heat storage.